LucasEnard/formation-template-python/README.md

 When everything is done and tested, or if the hints aren't enough to complete the exercise, the [solution](#123-solutions) step-by-step is present to walk us through the whole procedure.

 ## 12.2.
 Hints
-In this part we can find hints to do the exercise, the [hints](#1221-hints) are an increasing guidance on how to accomplish different task.
+In this part we can find hints to do the exercise.<br>
+The more you read through a part the more hints you get, it is advised to read only what you need and not all the part everytime.

+For example you can read [How to gather information](#12211-get-information) and [How to gather information with request](#12211-get-information-with-request) in the [bs](#1232-bs) part and not read the rest.

 ### 12.2.1. bs